-NNSS-OVER-U-0020-Rev02 November 2022 produces specialized radiological/nuclear detection equipment and tests and evaluates it.
+NNSS-OVER-U-0020-Rev03 March 2024 other radiological threats.
+Global Security characterizes the threat environment, produces specialized radiological/nuclear detection equipment and tests and evaluates it.
 They train personnel to use specialized equipment and develop new tools to defeat terrorists.

-The Nonproliferation Test and Evaluation Complex (NPTEC) at the NNSS is the only facility of its kind for both large- and small-scale hazardous and toxic materials testing under controlled conditions.
+The Nonproliferation Test and Evaluation Complex (NPTEC) is the only facility of its kind for both largeand small-scale hazardous and toxic materials testing under controlled conditions.
 It is ideally suited to simulate realistic industrial release and accident scenarios for live hazardous materials training and field verification of dispersion models.